Looking for a cause that matters? Volunteer as a trustee with the Mental Health Foundation to influence positive change in mental health care.

 Those interested in the cause of mental health and addictions, as well as the Mental Health Foundation, may wish to participate in other volunteer activities to demonstrate their commitment and enhance their understanding of our organization.

 If you’re looking for meaningful volunteer work and want to make a difference in the area of mental health and addictions, we want to hear from you.
-Please contact: Deborah McKinnon, President & CEO, Mental Health Foundation to discuss next steps.
+Please contact: Karen Stone, Interim President & CEO, Mental Health Foundation to discuss next steps.